OEM for least squares problems: DISCUSSION

-\centerline{\bf ACKNOWLEDGEMENTS} Xiong is supported by grant 10801130 of the National Natural Science Foundation of China.
+\centerline{\bf ACKNOWLEDGEMENTS} Xiong is partially supported by grant 11271355 of the National Natural Science Foundation of China.
 Dai is partially support by Grace Wahba through NIH grant R01 EY009946, ONR grant N00014-09-1-0655 and NSF grant DMS-0906818.
-Qian is partially supported by NSF grant CMMI 0969616, an IBM Faculty Award and an NSF Faculty Early Career Development Award DMS 1055214.
-The authors thank Xiao-Li Meng and Grace Wahba for comments and suggestions.
+Qian is partially supported by NSF grant DMS 1055214.
+The authors thank Jin Tian for useful discussions, and thank Xiao-Li Meng, Grace Wahba, the editor, associate editor, and two referees for their comments and suggestions which lead to improvements in the article.

 \begin{description}